Melanoma: Ugly duckling

 One method of finding lesions that are suspected melanomas is the "ugly duckling sign".
-People's moles tend to look like one another, but when there is a mole that looks different than someone's other moles, it is more likely to be a melanoma.
+People's moles tend to look like one another, but when there is a mole that looks different from someone's other moles, it is more likely to be a melanoma.
 The "Little Red Riding Hood" sign suggests that individuals with fair skin and light-colored hair might have difficult-to-diagnose amelanotic melanomas.
 Extra care is required when examining such individuals, as they might have multiple melanomas and severely dysplastic nevi.

 Amelanotic melanomas (a rare subtype) have very little to no pigmentation and are therefore more difficult to detect.
 The acral subtype of melanoma presents in areas that do not usually get sun exposure and are difficult to see by a person (the soles of the feet, and palms of hand) making detection difficult.
 Thirty to 40% of acral melanomas are amelanotic (producing little to no pigment), also making the diagnosis challenging.